 With demand for lithium growing rapidly and few advanced lithium projects ready to commence production, the Company remains well-positioned to bring a new supply of high-purity lithium minerals to the market to serve priority customers, once project financing and all required permits are in place.
-While project permitting has been progressing slowly, the Ontario government now recognizes that changes need to be made to the existing regulatory regime to allow new critical minerals projects, including lithium, to be developed in Ontario.
+While project permitting has been progressing slowly, the Ontario government now recognizes that changes need to be made to the existing regulatory regime ("cutting the red tape") to differentiate critical minerals like lithium from traditional exchange-traded commodities and facilitate their more rapid development in Ontario.
 There is also growing interest in the Federal government to encourage development of critical minerals supply chains for clean technology in Canada, particularly in the context of supporting economic recovery post-COVID-19.